 That’s it sugar.
 I tend to prefer the Coopers Carbonation drops and the exact ingredients for them are 73% dextrose and 27% glucose.
 They also do not have any additives or preservatives in them.

-So why use them verses priming sugar… well the main reason people use them is if they want to make their bottling process simpler and less time-consuming, as well as keeping the mess and clean up time down.
+So why use them versus priming sugar?
+The main reason people use them is if they want to make their bottling process simpler and less time-consuming, as well as keeping the mess and clean-up time down.

 The other great thing about them is that using a carbonation drop like Coopers ensures that each bottle of home brew is provided with the exact same amount of sugar.
 This provides for a consistent carbonation across all of your brews and prevents the gushers from happening.